songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 Therefore, it makes the test quite simple: we just need to provide these information to a decider without mocking anything as there are no external calls.
 More precisely, in the tests, we

-* prepare settings
+* prepare settings that are relevant to this decider
-* create a decider instance using those settings
+* create a decider instance using these settings
 * prepare a cluster state (including index metadata, shard routing, etc) which are necessary for making the decision
 * create an allocation service which encapsulates the decider under test